View Video

 How can your nonprofit get started on this practice?

 If you’ve never walked through a cybersecurity tabletop exercise at your nonprofit, you may be intimidated at the prospect or have trouble prioritizing it and carving out time on everyone’s calendar.
-In this webinar, Matt will introduce some popular resources, describe common examples of tabletop exercises, and explain how to adapt this skill-building exercise for nonprofits.
+In this webinar, Matt introduces some popular resources, describes common examples of tabletop exercises, and explains how to adapt this skill-building exercise for nonprofits.

-Matt Eshleman has run through cybersecurity tabletop exercises with many nonprofit clients and will guide you through best practices and first steps to get started.
+Matt Eshleman has run through cybersecurity tabletop exercises with many nonprofit clients and guides you through best practices and first steps to get started.
 Don’t wait to introduce this valuable training tool to learn where you can strengthen your practices and better protect your organization in these challenging times.

 As with all our webinars, this presentation is appropriate for an audience of varied IT experience.